Pæskatun proudly announce that we have one of the best locations in Alta to observe the Northern Lights

 We live close to nature here in the north, a nature that we both harvest from and that we happily share with our visitors.
-We are therefore very aware that we, as a company, employees and as users of nature, do not leave traces behind us when we are on a trip.
+We are therefore very aware that we, as a company, as employees and as users of nature, do not leave traces behind us when we are on a trip.
 We show respect and therefore we clean up after ourselves and, leave the place in the same condition as it was when we arrived.
-It is in our history and culture that we harvest from nature, all year round, and take out what we need, for ourselves.
+Embedded in our history and culture is that we harvest from the nature, all year round, and take out what we need, for ourselves.
 We do not disturb wildlife unnecessarily, we use well-established paths and campsites, and do not have motorized traffic in nature.

 Our priority is to keep both you as a guest, but also our employees safe while you have an interesting and exciting experience with us.
 We follow the recommendations of the NHI to prevent the virus from spreading.
 We have reduced the capacity of our trips somewhat, as well as increased our cleaning and hygiene routines.

 Our measures and what we ask you as a guest to follow: